The Ministry Team at UUCA

 Email: jcrestwell@uuannapolis.org

-Rev. John T. Crestwell, Jr. is a called minister and Executive at the Unitarian Universalist Church of Annapolis.
-He began his ministry in Anne Arundel in 2009, and before that was minister of Davies Memorial UU in Camp Springs, MD.
+Rev. John T. Crestwell, Jr. is the called Minister and Executive at the Unitarian Universalist Church of Annapolis.
+He began his ministry in Anne Arundel County in 2009.
+Before joining UUCA, he was minister of Davies Memorial UU in Camp Springs, MD, where, in 2006, he helped them become a “Breakthrough Congregation” as one of the most racially diverse churches in the UUA.

-He was the founder and lead organizer of UUCA’s AWAKE Ministries, an innovative approach to worship and small groups where he sought and successfully broadened the emotional, racial, and intercultural competencies of children and adults through contemporary worship, music, mentoring, life coaching, and community service.
+As Associate Minister at UUCA, he helped found and lead the AWAKE Ministries, 2013-2019, an innovative approach to worship and small groups to broaden the emotional, racial, and intercultural competencies of children and adults through contemporary worship, music, life coaching, and community service.

-Rev. John was the Officiant at the memorial service honoring the late Wendi Winters who died in the Capital Gazette shooting.
-She was a longtime member of his congregation and in the Anne Arundel County Community.
+In 2018, Rev. John was the organizer and Officiant for a community memorial service at Maryland Hall honoring the late Wendi Winters who died in the Capital Gazette shooting.
+She was a longtime beloved member of UUCA and in the Anne Arundel County Community.

-Rev. John is the Vice-chair of the AA County Executive’s Interfaith Advisory Council, member of the Anne Arundel Connecting Together (ACT) Strategy Team, mentor with the UUA’s Commissioned Lay Ministry, member of the UUA President’s Council, and on the Intramural Review Board (IRB) under the National Institutes of Health in Bethesda, Maryland.
-He formerly served on boards for Hospice of the Chesapeake, the Unitarian Universalist Legislative Ministry of Maryland (UULM-MD), where he was briefly the Director of Outreach; and on boards for United Methodist Reporter Communications in Dallas, Texas, and the UU Church of the Larger Fellowship (CLF).
+Rev. John is the Vice-chair of the AA County Executive’s Interfaith Advisory Council, member of the Anne Arundel Connecting Together (ACT) Strategy Team, mentor with the UUA’s Commissioned Lay Ministry, Lead Chaplain for the Wellness House cancer community, and member of the UUA President’s Council.
+Previously, he served for a decade on the Intramural Review Board (IRB) under the National Institutes of Health’s National Cancer Institute, Hospice of the Chesapeake, the Unitarian Universalist Legislative Ministry of Maryland (UULM-MD), where he was briefly the Director of Outreach; and on boards for United Methodist Reporter Communications in Dallas, Texas, and the UU Church of the Larger Fellowship (CLF).

 Reverend Dr. Fred Muir